robotology/calibration-supervisor/README.md

     This step was performed by running:

-     `find-best-positions-calibration.sh run camera-calibration-best-pos 200`
+     `find-best-positions-calibration.sh run camera-calibration-best-pos/rgb-cameras/320x240 200`

-    _Note: To run the script for event-cameras, you will need to specify a different context:_
+    :point_up:  **Important note**:

+    By default, the cameras considered are _rgb_ with a resolution of `320x240 px`.
+We currently support **higher resolution** (`640x480 px`) and **event cameras** with `304x240` resolution.
+    To generate the candidate positions, the _proper context_ and the _camera resolution_ have to be specified, specifically:
-    - `find-best-positions-calibration.sh run camera-calibration-best-pos/event-cameras 200 0.1734 0.13`.
+    - for _rgb cameras with `640x480 px`_: `find-best-positions-calibration.sh run camera-calibration-best-pos/rgb-cameras/640x480 200 640 480`;
+    - for _event cameras with `304x240 px`_: `find-best-positions-calibration.sh run camera-calibration-best-pos/event-cameras/304x240 200 304 240 0.1734 0.13`.
+Notice that event-cameras require two additional parameters, i.e. the board parameters.
+This is because, in order to generate events, the pattern is shown flashing on a tablet, thus the board parameters are derived from the tablet dimensions.

 - **Run the calibration**: